ScorchedPsyche/craftera_suite/README.md

 Account for player contribution to the server so that rewards can be given.

 ### Seasons
-Enables Season support for the CraftEra Suite: useful when you reset your server often and play season-styled.
+Enables Season support for the CraftEra Suite.
+Useful when you reset your server often and play season-styled.

 Features:
  - [ ] Database integration: once enabled mold database tables to support seasons;